 The Surge Mastercard® is an unsecured credit card designed for people with bad credit.
 Qualification is relatively easy and there is no deposit required.
 You get a credit card that you can use anywhere where Mastercard® is accepted, with all of the convenience of any other credit card.

 Surge Credit Card Review & Ratings

 The Surge credit card is designed for people with poor or damaged credit.
 It’s one of the rare unsecured credit cards that offer relatively easy approval for people with impaired credit.

-The fees that come with the card are high, but they are lower those of some other unsecured credit cards for bad credit.
+The fees that come with the card are high, but they are lower than those of some other unsecured credit cards for bad credit.

 All credit types welcome to apply

 See if you’re Pre-Qualified with no impact on your credit score

 Use your card at locations everywhere Mastercard® is accepted